renjmindy/AutomaticCaptionGenerator/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/scottydocs?style=social) --->

 ## Motivation
-Automatic image caption generator is a widely used deep learning application that combines `convolutional neural network` and `recurrent neural network` to allow `computer vision` tasks being `described in words` and/or in 'sound of text`.
+Automatic image caption generator is a widely used deep learning application that combines `convolutional neural network` and `recurrent neural network` to allow `computer vision` tasks being `described in written statement` and/or in `sound of text`.

 The precision of a complex scene description requires a deeper representation of what's actually going on in the scene, the relation among various objects as manifested on the image and the translation of their relationships in one natural-sounding language.
 Many efforts of establishing such the automatic image camptioning generator combine current state-of-the-art techniques in both *computer vision (CV)* and *natural language processing (NLP)* to form a complete image description approach.
 We feed one image into this single jointly trained system, and a human readable sequence of words used to describe this image is produced, accordingly.
 Below shows you how this application can translate from images into words automatically and accurately.